 For the first time in the city's history, blacks are allowed to buy grandstand seats in St. Louis.
 The Browns and Cardinals are the last major league teams to integrate seating for fans, having restricted the minority to the bleachers in previous years.

-The Phillies and Cardinals set a major league record using 42 players in one game.
-Philadelphia wins the game in eleven innings, 14-10.
+The Phillies and Cardinals set a major league record by using using a total of 42 players in one game.
+Philadelphia wins the Busch Stadium contest, that includes four future Hall of Famers, in eleven innings, 14-10.

 In a contest delayed 12 minutes by snow, the Braves, thanks to Warren Spahn's six-hitter, move out of last place when the team beats the Pirates and former teammate Max Surkont, 6-1.
 The temperature in Milwaukee is reported to have dropped 37º during the game.